Most Famous Logos With a Face

 Logo BUAP

-The Mexican university Benemerita Universidad Autonoma de Pueblo has an elegant symbol made in the style of classical heraldry.
+The Mexican university Benemerita Universidad Autonoma de Pueblo has an elegant symbol made in classical heraldry.
 Moreover, all the elements that make up the BUAP logo are placed in a single circle resembling a seal.
 It shows a woman’s head in a monfortino – a traditional Roman helmet.
 In front of her is a triangular shield with a dragon, cloud, and flames arranged in a semicircle.
-From behind it, wide ribbons protrude to the right and left: they are identical, so they look like a mirror.
+From behind it, wide ribbons protrude to the right and left; they are identical and look like a mirror.
 The background is an empty white space.
 The central part is encircled by the full name of the institution of higher education and the year of its foundation (1578).
 The borders are thin and dotted.
 The logo is colored blue.

 AkzoNobel